“All you have to do is write one true sentence. Write the truest sentence that you know.” – Ernest Hemingway

 Let’s start with Ernest Hemingway.
 A hell of a writer, but also a man who volunteered for war as an ambulance driver (where he was wounded), a man who married four times, and a man who survived two plane crashes in two days.
 Yes, I’m saying he had a plane crash on one day.
 Then decided to fly again the next day.
 And he crashed the second day as well.
 He also once shot himself in the calves while wrestling with a shark (Google it) and committed suicide with a shotgun at the age of 61.

-I’m going to say that Hemingway makes a pretty compelling case for proving that writers are crazy, but I could easily point out a dozen other authors to add to the ledger.
+I’m going to say that Hemingway, who’s considered one of America’s greatest writers, makes a pretty compelling case for proving that writers are crazy.
+But I could easily point out a dozen other authors to add to the ledger.
 And we’ve all heard the theme of how much most writers drink, correct?
 “Psychology Today” even had an article in it titled, “Why Do Writers Drink So Much?”
-That article listed roughly twenty names, including the likes of Raymond Chandler, F. Scott Fitzgerald, William Faulkner, Truman Capote, Edgar Allan Poe, and John Steinbeck.
+That article listed roughly twenty names, including the likes of such greats as Raymond Chandler, F. Scott Fitzgerald, William Faulkner, Truman Capote, Edgar Allan Poe, and John Steinbeck.

 So, if you’ll grant me that most writers are crazy (and/or drunks), we’ll get this show back on the road.
 Wouldn’t want to bore the vultures, after all.
 They’re still in the tree, but starting to look elsewhere.
 No one wants to read a literary thesis.